 Start with the TCL 6-Series Roku TV

 For most people, the 6-Series is where we’d start — especially given that it’s been upgraded in 2021 to a Mini-LED panel.
 In a nutshell, that means more control over contrast, which is what makes bright spots brighter and dark spots darker.
-It also means better color and high dynamic range And to that end, the 6-Series supports Dolby Vision for HDR, as well as Dolby Atmos for even better audio.
+It also means better color and high dynamic range And to that end, the 6-Series supports Dolby Vision for

 And you’ve got three display sizes available in the 6-Series — 55 inches, 65 inches, and 75 inches.
 Prices will vary depending on size, of course, but we’ve seen the 65-inch version drop down below $1,000 ahead of Black Friday.

 As far as resolution goes, 4K is the standard for the 6-Series, but there’s also an upgrade to 8K resolution at 65 or 75 inches.
 Those come with a hefty increase in price tag, though.

 If you’re looking to spend more money over the 6-Series line of Roku TVs, then you’ll want to turn to the 8-Series.
 The big differences here are in the physical design — it eschews the angled feet for a pedestal base — and with somewhere in the neighborhood of 1,000 local dimming zones, far above the maximum number of 240 zones found in the 6-Series.
 (That number depends a on the total size of the display; a larger screen allows for more zones.)